On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Convolutional Codes and the MacWilliams Identity

+Assume further that $G(D)$ is a \emph{minimal} encoder of $\cC$ with $m$ memory symbols.
+That is, $G(D)$ is a basic encoder with a right inverse and its overall constraint length $m$ is equal to the maximum degree of its $k\times k$ subdeterminants \cite{Forney70}.

-An encoder of an $(n,k,m)$ CC $\cC$ over $\mathbb{F}_q$ has $m$ memory symbols and it outputs $n$ symbols from $k$ logical input symbols at each time step as shown in Figure~\ref{fig:convolutional encoder}.
+As shown in Fig.~\ref{fig:convolutional encoder}, $G(D)$ outputs $n$ symbols from $k$ logical input symbols at each time step.

-Let $\bfu_j$ and $\bfp_j$ denote the logical input and physical output symbols at time $j$, respectively, and let $\bfw_{j}$ and $\bfw_{j+1}$ denote the $m$ memory symbols before and after encoding at time $j$, respectively. \bd The seed transformation matrix $T$ is an $(m+k)\times (m+n)$ matrix so that
+Let $\bfu_j$ and $\bfp_j$ denote the logical input and physical output symbols at time $j$, respectively, and let $\bfw_{j}$ and $\bfw_{j+1}$ denote the $m$ memory symbols before and after encoding at time $j$, respectively.
+Suppose $(A,B,C,E)$ is a realization of $G(D)$~\cite{Forney73} so that